EdDataScienceEES/tutorial-rayrr13/docs/index.md

 Hopefully, you understand some of this hard theory and have a better understanding of what an NMDS is and how it works.
 To help you grasp and comprehend these concepts even better, we are going to illustrate them by running an example NMDS.

-Warnings about NMDS (maybe save for later section)

 <a name="basicNMDS"></a>

 ## 2. Get familiar with conducting a basic NMDS using the `vegan` package